czagaadam/STM32CPP/README.md

 🌟 About the Project

 # VL53L0x
 VL53L0x distance sensor library is uploaded.
-VL53L0x is written in C, in this simple example you can see how to use the library and mix with C++ code.
+VL53L0x library is written in C, in this simple example you can see how to use the library and mix with C++ code.
+The core library is the property of STM, I made some smaller modifications and the higher abstraction layer is created by me.

 Sample: